nkrusch/awesome-research-guides/readme.md

 <!-- footnotes -->

 [^a]: The presentation is based on [earlier version](https://simon.peytonjones.org/great-research-paper/) by Simon Peyton Jones.
-[^b]: Although the refereeing process has changed, exposing the impact refereeing has on writing remains relevant.
+[^b]: Although the refereeing process has changed, the impact refereeing has on writing remains relevant.